Associate of Applied Science in Medical Laboratory Technology

 The medical laboratory technician performs testing in urinalysis, hematology, microbiology, transfusion services, and clinical chemistry.
 This provides valuable patient information to assist in medical diagnosis and treatment.
 The medical laboratory technology program prepares students to become skilled members of the healthcare team.

-The AAS in Medical Laboratory Technology is accredited through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The Associate of Applied Science (AAS) in Medical Laboratory Technology is accredited through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The AAS in Medical Laboratory Technology articulates with the Bachelor of Science (BS) in Medical Laboratory Science.